Why Take Japanese Lessons?

 - : Operated by the author of the “Japanese From Zero” book series, one of the most popular choices of Japanese learning books.
-The owner is also the creator of YesJapan.com, a long-running Japanese education website offering Japanese lessons, videos, game, and community to learners all around the world.
-You can find useful Japanese educational videos in this channels.
+The owner is also the creator of YesJapan.com, a long-running Japanese education website offering Japanese lessons, videos, games, and community to learners all around the world.
+You can find useful Japanese educational videos on these channels.

-- The channel has a diverse choices of Japanese lessons ranging from the basic level N5 up to the advanced level N1.
-You can gain solid knowledge on Japan from this channel for lessons provided by native Japanese speakers.
+- The channel has a diverse choice of Japanese lessons ranging from the basic level N5 up to the advanced level N1.
+You can gain solid knowledge o Japan from this channel for lessons provided by native Japanese speakers.